Are Doppler Velocity Measurements Useful for Spinning Radar Odometry?: Methodology

-Unfortunately, since there are only two return signals, the cross-correlation on the raw signals is very noisy and error-prone.
+The cross-correlation on the raw signals is very noisy and error-prone.
 Thus, a signal filtering step is first taken.
-We find that a modified version of the filtering approach previously applied to radar pointcloud extraction in \cite{Cen_filtering} was highly effective in pre-processing the signals for cross-correlation matching.
-Specifically, our filtering approach is as follows: \begin{enumerate} \item Subtract the mean. \item Estimate the variance of the signal noise based on negative signal values (see \cite{Cen_filtering} for more details). \item Apply a Gaussian filter. \item Re-weight the smoothed signal by the probability that each bin does not correspond to noise (see \cite{Cen_filtering} for more details). \end{enumerate} We hypothesize that the success of this filtering approach for cross-correlation lies in the smoothing out of signal kinks to find the underlying low-frequency signal, and then the reintegration of the high-frequency signal through the high-frequency noise re-weighting step.
-After filtering of both azimuths, a standard cross-correlation between the signals is performed to produce $\Delta r_d$ and consequently $u$.
-The radial velocity is assigned to the average azimuth value of the two considered azimuths.
-Since we compute one radial velocity measurement for each unique pair of $N$ azimuths, we acquire $N-1$ radial velocity measurements.
-This is in contrast to previous spinning Doppler radar works \cite{Vivet_Checchin_Chapuis_2013, Rennie_Williams_Newman_DeMartini_2023} where the number of used azimuths was halved, since the other half was used to generate Doppler measurements.
+We find that a modified version of the filtering approach previously applied to radar pointcloud extraction in \cite{Cen_filtering} is highly effective in pre-processing the signals.
+Our filtering approach for each signal is as follows: \begin{enumerate} \item Subtract the mean. \item Estimate the variance of the signal noise $\sigma^2_s$ (see \cite{Cen_filtering}). \item Apply a Gaussian filter ($\sigma_g = 15$). \item Re-weight the smoothed signal by the probability that each bin does not correspond to noise (see \cite{Cen_filtering}). \item Zero out signal values less than $2.5 \, \sigma_s$. \end{enumerate} After filtering both azimuths, a normalized cross-correlation between the signals is performed to produce $\Delta r_d$ and then $u$.
+The velocity is assigned to the in-between azimuth value of the two azimuths.
+As we compute one radial velocity measurement for each unique pair of $N$ consecutive azimuths, we acquire $N-1$ measurements.
+This is in contrast to previous spinning Doppler radar works \cite{Vivet_Checchin_Chapuis_2013} and \cite{Rennie_Williams_Newman_DeMartini_2023}, which halved the number of used azimuths.
 This process is shown in the radial velocity extractor block of Figure \ref{fig:pipeline}.